carlesm/scrapymongosplash/README.rst

 ScrapyMongoSplash
 =================

-A cookiecoutter_ template based on TeamHG-Memex aquarium_
+A cookiecutter_ template based on TeamHG-Memex aquarium_

 Solved on issue with --disable-proxy parameter for splash.
 Added mongodb